SaahilClaypool/TestGradle/readme.md

 Open this folder in intellij.
 To run the program, press run.
-To run tests, navigate to the test directory and select a test to run (or use the command line etc)
+To run test, click the dropdown next to the run button and select test.
+(Or, run everything in the temrinal with gradle run and gradle test)